Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • you do not hold copyright for the work you wish to submit for consideration

-• your story or essay has not been accepted for publication within the 12 months prior to the 7 February 2023 closing date
+• your short story or essay has not been accepted for publication within the 12 months prior to the 4 February 2025 closing date

-Your proposal will be assessed by Australia Council staff.
-We may seek industry advice on your proposal before making our recommendation to Perpetual, who will make the final decision.
+Your proposal will be assessed by Industry Advisors and Creative Australia staff.
+The recommended recipient will be forwarded to Perpetual, who will make the final decision.

 The decision of Perpetual is final and no feedback on entries or further correspondence on decisions will be provided.

-Applications for this Award are submitted through our online system.
+Applications for this Award are submitted via Creative Australia’s Application Management System.
 If you are using the system for the first time you will need to register your details to access the application form.

 We do not accept entries submitted via post.
 Any material received by post will not be assessed and will be returned to the sender.
 If you think you will have difficulty submitting your entry online, please contact Artists Services.